ZRSaimun/Learning-Laravel-PHP-web-framework/README.md

 user type restriction
-admin feature restriction for employee. session admin can manage employee(edit delete) employee can only view lists validation added using request
+admin feature restriction for employee. session admin can manage employee by edit delete employee can only view lists validation added using request